 For most pet owners, the first line of defense against fleas and ticks is preventive medication.
 Your veterinarian will be able to recommend the best product based on your dog, your environment, and your budget.
-AKC Pet Insurance (underwritten by Independence American Insurance Company) wellness coverage offers reimbursement towards flea/tick preventatives to help keep your costs down, while ensuring your dog stays healthy!
+AKC Pet Insurance (underwritten by Independence American Insurance Company) wellness coverage offers reimbursement towards flea/tick preventives to help keep your costs down, while ensuring your dog stays healthy!
 If you’re looking for extra protection for your pooch or want to learn more about natural methods of flea and tick prevention – read on!

 A Quick Overview

 Fleas thrive in warm, humid weather and can lay up to 50 eggs a day.
 A single flea can become 1,000 fleas in your home in only 21 days!
-With a life cycle anywhere between 14 days to 12 months, fleas can become a serious problem for your pet and your home.
+With a life cycle anywhere between 14 days and 12 months, fleas can become a serious problem for your pet and your home.
 The average flea is between two and three millimeters long and weighs about 0.03 grams, so preventing fleas from infesting your pet can be quite a challenge.

 Since ticks love warm weather, the summer and fall are peak tick seasons for most of the United States.
 Ticks are known to spread diseases, but did you know that they can spread multiple diseases with one bite?
 For this reason, it’s important to learn about ticks and how you can prevent them from pestering your pup.

-Fleas and ticks usually end up on your dog while he is outside your home, so creating a yard that is dog-friendly, but not favorable for pests, is crucial.
+Fleas and ticks usually end up on your dog while they are outside your home, so creating a yard that is dog-friendly, but not favorable for pests, is crucial.

 Treat the Yard

 There are plenty of natural products that use essential oils and other non-toxic ingredients that can be sprayed on your yard to prevent pests from breeding near your home.